 Every fan is going to have a different Cubic Feet of air per Minute rating (CFM).
 Check the CFM of your fan, and get a carbon filter to match the rating.
 This makes sure your fan is strong enough to pull the hot air through your carbon filter.
 The carbon filter should be opposite to the fan in your exhaust system.

 Carbon filters can literally last forever, and they are the most effective solution to a smelly grow room.

 What is not recommended

-There are some tempting, yet ineffective and potentially damaging to your marijuana plant, solutions out there that are not recommended.
+There are some tempting, yet ineffective and potentially damaging to your weed plant, solutions out there that are not recommended.
 There are other, cheaper air-neutralizing products on the market such as wall plug-ins.
-As a general rule, they are not usually good enough to mask the smell of marijuana, and they aren’t recommended as a solution to this problem.
+As a general rule, they are not usually good enough to mask the smell of weed, and they aren’t recommended as a solution to this problem.
 The same goes for air purifiers.

 Finally, don’t seal off your room completely to keep the smell locked in!
 Ventilation is important for your grow room, because sealing off the room to fresh air keeps stale air locked in.
 Your plants could get very sick this way.
 Plants like fresh air.
 Be clever about where you put your ventilation to make sure the air is not being vented into an area where people are spending a lot of time.